python/mypy/docs/source/literal_types.rst

       elif x == 'two':
           return False

-For the sake of brevity, you can use the ``in`` operator in combination with list or tuple expressions (lists or tuples created "on the fly"):
+For the sake of brevity, you can use the ``in`` operator in combination with list, set, or tuple expressions (lists, sets, or tuples created "on the fly"):

 .. code-block:: python